 Their diet includes small fish such as gobies, blennies, and other small reef fish.
 They also feed on shrimp, crabs, lobsters, and other invertebrates such as octopuses, squids, and worms.

-Remember, these species are nocturnal hunters.
-At the same time, they use their large fan-like pectoral fins to hover and change direction quickly, allowing them to catch prey easily.
+These species are nocturnal hunters and use their large fan-like pectoral fins to hover and change direction quickly, allowing them to catch prey easily.

 Like many other predators in coral reef ecosystems, yellow soapfish play an essential role in maintaining the balance of the food chain.
 They help to control the populations of smaller reef fish and invertebrates, preventing them from overpopulating and causing damage to the reef.